ironbats/persistence-mongo-db-sample/README.md

 # How to Test API

-* first you need to mass of data , so
+* First you need to mass of data , so.

 <b>
 1-) Create bots